Willembrinck/2021-TTQs/README.md

 1. How to execute the examples.

 ## 1. Experiment results.
-Raw experiment results are contained in the folder [experiment-results](./experiment-results).
+Anonymized experiment results are contained in the folder [experiment-results](./experiment-results).

 ## 2. Time-Traveling Queries repository.
 The repository includes code and examples to execute TTQs programmatically and through the UI.